 Three major things may appear to be cachexia:

-- Chemotherapy has destroyed the lining of a person's digestive tract and nutrients are not absorbed by the body,
+- Cancer treatments have destroyed the lining of a person's digestive tract and nutrients are not absorbed by the body,

 - The person simply cannot physically eat very much for a variety of reasons,

 - Cancer cells steal nutrition from the normal cells.
 In this case the weight loss is caused by a vicious cycle occurring in the body involving the liver and cancer cells.

 The first item may be called “cachexia,” but it is technically not cachexia.
 Only item #3 is the official definition of cachexia.